astronomer/astro-blog/posts/airflow-dbt-1.md

 With this file in hand, the path to our desired experience becomes more clear:

-1. Define a dbt DAG that reads and parses `manifest.json`
+1. Define a dbt DAG that reads and parses `manifest.json` .
-2. Create a series of Airflow  `BashOperator`  tasks that run the appropriate `run` and `test` commands for a dbt model and use the information contained in `manifest.json` to set the correct dependencies between tasks
+2. Create a series of Airflow  `BashOperator`  tasks that run the appropriate `run` and `test` commands for a dbt model and use the information contained in `manifest.json` to set the correct dependencies between tasks.

 Assuming that your `manifest.json` is available at `dags/dbt/target/manifest.json` in your Airflow project, the following DAG file will generate the dbt DAG on your behalf.